influxdata/community-templates/premier_league/README.md

 ## Included Resources

-List what resources your template provides in this section.
-That will allow users to know at a glance what comes with it.

-**Example:**

-    - 1 Bucket: `Telegraf`, 7d retention
+- 1 Bucket: `telegraf`
 - 1 Labels: `EPL`
-    - 1 Telegraf Configuration
+- 1 Telegraf Configuration: `premier_league.conf`
-    - 3 Checks: `Disk Usage Check`, `Host Deadman`, and `Memory Usage Check`
-    - 2 Dashboards: `InfluxDB 1.x` and `Telegraf`
+- 1 Dashboards: `Premier League`
-    - 3 Variables: `bucket`, `influxdb_host`, and `telegraf_host`
+- 3 Variables: `footballclub1`, `footballclub2`, `footballclub3`

 ## Setup Instructions
+1. Sign up and subscribe to a [free trial of SportsDataIO's API](https://sportsdata.io/cart/free-trial).
+Select "Soccer" as the sport.
+2. From the SportsDataIO developer portal retrieve your API key for for your soccer subscription.
+Save the key as an environment variable `SPORTSDATAIO_SOCCER_API_KEY` as it will be used for in the Telegraf configuration file.

-General instructions on using InfluxDB Templates can be found in the [use a template](../docs/use_a_template.md) document.
+3. Follow the rest of the general instructions on using InfluxDB Templates can be found in the [use a template](../docs/use_a_template.md) document.

 Describe any steps needed to finish setting up and running your template, including how to launch your Telegraf configurations and connect to any external services or data sources.

-**Example:**

 Telegraf Configuration requires the following environment variables
 - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your master token to get started.
 - `INFLUX_ORG` - The name of your Organization
+- `INFLUX_HOST` - The URL of the InfluxDB cluster nodes (ex for AWS West: https://us-west-2-1.aws.cloud2.influxdata.com/)
+- `SPORTSDATAIO_SOCCER_API_KEY` - SportsDataIO Soccer API Key

 You **MUST** set these environment variables before running Telegraf using something similar to the following commands
     - This can be found on the `Load Data` > `Tokens` page in your browser: `export INFLUX_TOKEN=TOKEN`
     - Your Organization name can be found on the Settings page in your browser: `export INFLUX_ORG=my_org`